someobserver/recurgence/math/04-recursive-coupling/index.md

 with

-* $\gamma$ denoting the elasticity of recursive loops,
+- $\gamma$ denoting the elasticity of recursive loops,
-* $\eta$ representing resistance to bulk recursive collapse,
+- $\eta$ representing resistance to bulk recursive collapse,
-* $\nabla_i$ the covariant derivative with respect to the manifold's geometry.
+- $\nabla_i$ the covariant derivative with respect to the manifold's geometry.

-This tensor establishes the coupling between recursive dynamics and semantic curvature, in direct analogy to the role of the stress-energy tensor in general relativity.
+This tensor describes the coupling between recursive dynamics and semantic curvature, in direct analogy to the role of the stress-energy tensor in general relativity.

 ---

 ### **4.4 Hetero-Recursive Coupling and Cross-Domain Mapping**

-The recursive coupling tensor $R_{ijk}(p, q, t)$ operates both within and across semantic subdomains, thereby enabling the formalization of metaphor, analogy, and cross-modal recursion.
+The recursive coupling tensor $R_{ijk}(p, q, t)$ operates both within and across semantic subdomains, making it possible to formalize metaphor, analogy, and cross-modal recursion.

 #### **4.4.1 Domain Structure in Semantic Space**